A Unifying Causal Framework for Analyzing Dataset Shift-stable Learning Algorithms: Conclusion

 \section{Conclusion}

 The use of machine learning in production represents a shift from applying models to static datasets to applying them in the real world.
 As a result, aspects of the underyling DGP are almost certain to change.
-Many methods have been developed to find distributions that are stable to shifts in environment, but they have been expressed in differing languages and consider different types of shifts, making it difficult to compare them.
-To address this, we developed a framework for expressing the different types of shifts as unstable edges in a graphical representation of the DGP.
-Through a universal hierarchy of stable distributions, we established when and how stability can be achieved, allowing existing and future methodological work to be compared within the same framework.
-The hierarchy motivates future work on finding and estimating interventional and counterfactual distributions to determine when we can remove only the unstable edges, thereby giving us an optimal stable model.
-Regarding performance, we showed that there is a tradeoff between stability and average performance.
-Thus, while stability has benefits with respect to worst-case loss, future work may more closely examine how to balance between worst-case and expected performance.
+Many methods have been developed to find distributions that are stable to dataset shift, but as a field we have lacked common underlying theory to characterize and relate different stable distributions.
+To address this, we developed a common framework for expressing the different types of shifts as unstable edges in a graphical representation of the DGP.
+We further showed that stable distributions belong to a causal hierarchy in which stable distributions at different levels have distinct operators that can remove unstable edges in the graph.
+This provides a new, but natural, way to characterize and construct stable models by only removing unstable edges.
+This also motivates a new paradigm for future work developing methods that can modify individual edges.
+We also showed that popular invariant solutions (level 2; invariant under intervention) do not, in general, achieve minimax optimal performance across environments.
+Our experiments showed that there is a tradeoff between worst-case average performance.
+Thus, model developers need to carefully determine when and how they achieve invariance.